 <rio, mary recommendation samba school rehearsal>

-KStreams joins support Inner, Left and Outer Join semantics similar to relational databases.
-The diagrams below illustrate the output records for inner, left and outer joins over Left and Right KStreams.
+KStreams joins support Inner, Left, and Outer Join semantics similar to relational databases.
+The diagrams below illustrate the output records for inner, left, and outer joins over Left and Right KStreams.
 Colours represent records with the same key.
-The Right KStream events are assumed to have already occured and are in the Window period and will potentially match with the incoming Left KStream events.
+The Right KStream events are assumed to have already occurred and are in the Window period and will potentially match with the incoming Left KStream events.
 The resulting records have either joined values (Left and Right), or just Left or Right values.
 Time flow down the screen.
 For the inner join, 4 events occur first on the Right KStream, but as there are no events in the Left KStream for the Window there is no output.
 Then 4 events occur on the left KStream.
 The first 3 events match keys already in the Right KStream Window and are output with joined values:

 For the left join, only events on the left KStream trigger matching.
 As before the first 3 events in the Left Kstream match with keys in the Right KStream Window and are outputted with joined values.
 But as we’re using a left join the 4th event, which doesn’t match a key in the Right KStream, is output but with the left value only:

 For the outer join, the first 4 events on the right KStream trigger matching, but as there are no events in the left KStream window outputs are produced with only the right values.
 And then the 4 events in the left KStream output events as in the left join case.
 A total of 8 output events are emitted for this example, 3 of them have joined values:

 Unlike relational databases where records are unique per key, Kafka topics and streams can have multiple records for the same key.
 This can result in multiple records being emitted for a single input event as in the following example of inner join where there are two records in the right KStream window with the same key as an incoming event in the left stream (blue) resulting in two output events:

 In the next blog, we’ll explore some examples in more depth based on the murder mystery board game Cluedo!